IMSDcrueoft/LoxFlux/README.md

 - **Object Key Access**: In addition to arrays, subscript notation also supports accessing object properties by key.
 - **Syntax**: Use square brackets `[]` with a string representing the key name.
 - **Assignment via Subscript for Objects**: Modify object properties by assigning new values using the subscript operator.

 ---

-### GC

-- **Detached static objects and dynamic objects**: Static objects such as strings/functions, they don't usually bloat very much, so I think it's a viable option not to recycle them.

----